Not sure about Buckwheat? Here’s all you need to know about what it is, why it’s so good for you and how to cook it

 How to Eat Buckwheat Groats

 Cooked Buckwheat can be eaten in much the same way as rice, quinoa or amaranth.
 It is perfect as an alternative to rice with Chilli Con Carne, Sag Paneer, or other curries (have you tried our Vegan Keema Matar or Chicken Peanut Curry?).
 But is equally delicious cold in Buddha Bowls and salads.
-I’m even coveting it as an alternative for the lentil stuffing in these Stuffed Courgettes or roasted aubergine.
+I’m even coveting it as an alternative for lentil stuffing in stuffed courgettes or roasted aubergine.
 It would also (I think) be delicious mixed into warmed Vegetable Soup for extra texture or served as stuffing in Stuffed Peppers.

 How long does cooked Buckwheat keep and how should I store it?